crandylb/small/README.txt

 module, the I/O system used in the implementation of Stage 2.

 thesis.pdf
-This is a reporoduction of my masters thesis that was originally written on an early personal computer and formatted by Small Runoff, a text formatter written in Small, and printed from the computer on an electronically controlled IBM Selectric typewriter.
+This is a reproduction of my masters thesis that was originally written on an early personal computer and formatted by Small Runoff, a text formatter written in Small, and printed from the computer on an electronically controlled IBM Selectric typewriter.